 Jessica Rabbit: He makes me laugh.

-Case and point: Just because you’re nice doesn’t mean you’re going to get the girl; you’ve got to do something that impresses her enough to realize your worth her time and humor certainly helps.
+Case and point: Just because you’re nice doesn’t mean you’re going to get the girl; you’ve got to do something that impresses her enough to realize you’re worth her time and humor certainly helps.

 This review isn’t just about Jessica Rabbit’s breasts and feminism however, for while at first the film may appear just a wacky romp involving a once in a lifetime merging of licensing and corporate products, the film is actually one of the great murder mystery movies of all time.
 The reason for this success is really Bob Hoskins and Christopher Lloyd.
 These two men hold a special place in my heart as actors because both men starred in films that helped shape my early mind and self.
 Christopher Lloyd shall always be the wacky librarian from The PageMaster, and Bob Hoskins will always be Mr. Smee from the movie Hook.
 While neither men achieved A-list celebrity status in their life they both managed throughout their careers as actors to bring something unique to their craft as well as their performances.